isaackogan/TikTokPrinter/README.md

 ![Forks](https://img.shields.io/github/forks/isaackogan/TikTokPrinter)
 ![Stars](https://img.shields.io/github/stars/isaackogan/TikTokPrinter)
 [![Support Server](https://img.shields.io/discord/831349828578574346.svg?color=7289da&logo=discord&style=flat-square)](https://discord.gg/JwW8UwfUmC)

+Welcome to the number one best-selling, most customizable & professional-grade tool for thermal printing on TikTok.

 Thermal printing is a very recent, very exciting trend on TikTok.
 It is also a very **complex** one.
 Not because the topic is difficult in and of itself, but because people want so many different things.